mysticetus-inc/dotcom/site/content/download/_index.md

 	size="small"
 	centered="true"
 	title="Request Mysticetus Demo"
-	subTitle="Start with a personalized demo tuned to your needs to kick off your project." bold="true"
+	subTitle="Start with a personalized demo tuned to the needs of your project." bold="true"
 >}}